 While Ad Blocking had been mentioned in reports before, this year was the first time that Facebook has dedicated a paragraph in their risk assessment document to the software.
 While we had reports coming in from various sources in 2015, that companies like Google had potentially made deals with Ad Block to whitelist their ads, the extreme necessity of such an agreement had not been brought to the limelight until now.

 As noted in the 10k filing, Facebook is dependent on ads for 96% of their revenue.
 While ad blocking has been more prevalent in desktop browsers so far, it could seriously affect Facebook’s revenue if ad blockers made a successful transition to mobile.
-With the contribution of desktop PC’s waning in Facebook’s revenue, the recent reports of ad blocking software being bundled in both Android and iOS devices could ring warning bells at Menlo Park.
+With the contribution of desktop PC’s waning in Facebook’s revenue, the recent reports of ad blocking software being bundled with both Android and iOS devices could ring warning bells at Menlo Park.

 With the introduction of iOS 9 last year, Apple introduced ad blocking capabilities to their default Safari browser and considering the sheer volumes of iPhones being sold each year, losing out in ad revenue from the entire Apple userbase can be very scary for Facebook.
 To add fuel to the fire, Samsung has recently added ad blocking capabilities to their default browser, and with the top two smartphone OEMs in the world declaring war on mobile advertisements, it translates into dwindling profits for all ad publishers alike, including Facebook.